wooey/Wooey/docs/digitalocean.rst

     python manage.py runserver 0.0.0.0:80

-But this leaves us widly insecure, because all our passwords will be transmitted over HTTP.
+But this leaves us wildly insecure, because all our passwords will be transmitted over HTTP.
 I had problems working with non-standard ports on UFW so for the purposes of this tutorial, so I set-up my ports using this `iptables linode tutorial
 <https://www.linode.com/docs/security/firewalls/control-network-traffic-with-iptables>`_.